Seal Pose - Bhujangasana Variations

 Step 5

-Relax your glutes, press into the tops of your feet, and hold the pose for as long as you like.
+Relax your buttocks, press the tops of your feet into the ground, and hold the pose for as long as you prefer.

 Step 6

-When you are ready to come out of Seal Pose, gently lower your chest to the mat and lie your forehead to rest on the backs of your hands.
+When you are ready to conclude the Seal Pose, slowly lower your chest to the mat and rest your forehead on the backs of your hands.

 Benefits and Contraindications